NICUB-Open-Source-Community/LEMAs/README.md

 Welcome!

 ***LEMAs*** is a conversational e-learning app.
 It is a platform for Conversational Learning Application, where teachers can monitor individual learner progress and engage with the learners in a chat through the platform, as well as launch class-wide campaigns, amongst other application.
-LEMAs is a form of digital learning that focuses on delivering a learning experience as simple as having a conversation, simultaneously providing a richer and more learner-centred experience compared to traditional eLearning experiences.
+LEMAs is a form of digital learning that focuses on delivering a learning experience as simple as having a conversation, simultaneously providing a richer and more learner-centered experience compared to traditional eLearning experiences.

 ## Techonologies
 * Frontend - JavaScript